Drink driving and the legal alcohol limit

 - How to ensure you don't drink and drive

-In 2010, nearly 10,000 reported road casualties happened when a driver was over the legal alcohol limit.
-As a result, 250 people were killed in drink driving accidents (1).
+In 2012, 1,200 people were seriously injured when a driver was over the legal alcohol limit.
+As a result, 280 people were killed in drink driving accidents (1).

-In the UK, the alcohol limit for drivers is 80 milligrammes of alcohol per 100 millilitres of blood, 35 microgrammes per 100 millilitres of breath or 107 milligrammes per 100 millilitres of urine.
+In England and Wales, the alcohol limit for drivers is 80 milligrammes of alcohol per 100 millilitres of blood, 35 microgrammes per 100 millilitres of breath or 107 milligrammes per 100 millilitres of urine.
 In most other European countries, the limit is less, usually 50 milligrammes per 100 millilitres of blood (3).

 How much can I drink and stay under the limit?